 Alcohol Backpacking Stoves

 Besides canister and white gas stoves, alcohol stoves are becoming more popular because they are inexpensive, can weigh as little as one ounce, and have no moving parts to break.
-These stoves are so simple that many hikers choose to make their own.
+These stoves are so simple that many hikers even choose to make their own (be careful!).

-Before each use measure and pour the booze into the stove.
+Before each use, measure and pour the alcohol into the stove.
 The amount depends on how long you want it to burn.
 This takes some experimentation to get right.
 These stoves are on or off, so you can boil water, but that’s about it.

-Unfortunately, these stoves are easy to kick over, spilling the alcohol and igniting anything it gets on.
+Unfortunately, these stoves are easy to kick over, spilling the alcohol and igniting anything it touches.
 For this reason, these stoves are not recommended on some trails, such as the PCT, where the risk of wildfire is high.

 Weighing only 1 ounce and priced at less than 20 bucks, the RedCamp Mini Alcohol Stove is a popular choice.
-According to Amazon reviewers, it is fast too, boiling 16 ounces of water in under 12 minutes in windy conditions.
+It’s fairly fast too given its size, supposedly boiling 16 ounces of water in under 12 minutes in windy conditions.